Recipe and Meal-Planning Tips

 Many dairy substitutes can be used in recipes without any additional measurement modifications.

-Milk: Try soy, rice, almond, hazelnut, oat, and hemp milk.
-These are all excellent replacements to cow’s milk and are often fortified with B-vitamins, and calcium.
+Milk: Try soy, rice, almond, cashew, oat, and hemp milk.
+These are all excellent replacements to cow’s milk and are often fortified with vitamins, and calcium.
 There are dozens of brands available at the store and they all taste different, so don’t give up until you find the one that's right for you.
 You can also make your own (see recipes below).

-Creams: Almond milk (or any nut milk), soy milk, coconut milk, mashed potato, pureed garbanzo beans, pureed tofu, soy sour cream, soy whip cream, and soy creamer are great replacements for cream in desserts, soups, and baked goods.
-See below recipes for different homemade non-dairy cream sauces.
+Creams: Almond milk (or any nut milk), soy milk, coconut milk, mashed potato, pureed garbanzo beans, pureed tofu, nondairy sour cream, soy whip cream, and soy creamer are great replacements for cream in desserts, soups, and baked goods.
+See below recipes for different homemade nondairy cream sauces.

-Cheese: Cheese can be replaced by soy, rice, almond-based cheese, or nutritional yeast.
+Cheese: Cheese, including cream cheese, can be replaced by soy-, rice-, and nut-based cheeses or nutritional yeast.
 Unfortunately, many commercial brands still contain milk proteins such as casein and whey.
-Natural Gourmet, Soymage, and VeganRella are milk-free brands.
-For cream cheese, try tofutti, a soy-based substitute.
 Or spread a fresh avocado on your bagel instead!

-- Ricotta cheese: Blend up firm tofu (drained).
+- Ricotta cheese: Blend firm tofu (drained) with a squeeze of lemon.
 This tastes great in lasagna!

-- Parmesan cheese: You can buy commercially available brands such as Soymage, or you can make your own in minutes!
+- Parmesan cheese: You can buy commercially available brands or use nutritional yeast!

-Vegetarian burgers, can be homemade from veggies, beans, leftover rice, and other grains (see garbanzo burger recipe).
-You can buy commercial brands of both soy and grain-based vegetarian burgers.
-If you are looking for soy alternative, Amy’s is a brand that makes a tasty soy-free burger.
+Veggie burgers, can be homemade from veggies, beans, leftover rice, and other grains (see garbanzo burger recipe).
+You can buy commercial brands of both soy- and grain-based vegetarian burgers.

 Tempeh, made from fermented soybeans, has a distinct flavor and meaty texture, which can be used in place of ground meat, and works well in curries, chilis, and stir-fries.